The Winner's Guide to Shipping Web3 Hackathon Ideas (2023)

 - NFT Tooling

 - Community Tooling

-If you’re thinking about entering a blockchain hackathon soon, study this framework so you and your team can ship a minimum viable product that impresses the judges and increases your team’s chance at winning the top hackathon prizes.
+If you’re thinking about entering a blockchain hackathon soon, explore our web3 hackathon survival guide, and study this framework so you and your team can ship a minimum viable product that impresses the judges and increases your team’s chance at winning the top hackathon prizes.